NateMay/foods/README.md

 ## To Do [priority]

-- [low] Somehow combine results for the same foods but from different dataTypes

-- [medium] Fix the food scrape, fragments, better names, get scientific names
+- [high] Fix the food scrape, fragments, better/other names (maybe descritptions), get scientific names.
+Add categories, dont over writes

-- [medium] Other names

-- [high] Do not write over the Wiki food, create a separate object for the pairing with all new fields
+- [high] Do not write over the Wiki food.
+Create a separate object for the pairing with all new fields.

-- [medium] Store more images from both wikipedia and unsplash
+- [medium] Store more images from both wikipedia and unsplash with as much metadata as possible

 - [low] Find other photo APIs

 - [low] auto crop images?

 - [low] Identify best images (after more features can be aggrgated)

+- [low] Somehow combine results for the same foods but from different dataTypes